 Household Air Pollution around 4 million globally, 1 million in India

-From this period onwards I have had a heightened sense of the ecological requirements of sustainable living, and have been interested in promoting this wherever possible.
+I developed a heightened sense of the ecological requirements for sustainable living, and have been interested in promoting this wherever possible.
 My extended periods of work and travel in the Himalayas has naturally overlapped with this interest, hence my involvement in various ecological programs in the mountains.

 What impact do you see for these projects and over what timeframes?